Visa policy of Ghana: ETA (Electronic travel authorization)

-Visa is also not required for holders of a Dual Nationality Card issued by Ghana.
+A visa is not required for holders of a Dual Nationality Card issued by Ghana.
 Pre-arranged visa may be picked up on arrival.

 Holders of diplomatic, official, or service passports issued to nationals of Brazil, China, Cuba, Equatorial Guinea, Germany, India, Iran, Malta, Namibia, South Africa, United Arab Emirates, Venezuela and holders of diplomatic passports issued to nationals of Turkey do not require a visa for Ghana.

 Future changes

 Ghana has signed visa exemption agreements with the following countries, but they are not yet in force: